Microwave transmission: History

-In 1931 an Anglo-French consortium headed by Andre C. Clavier demonstrated an experimental microwave relay link across the English Channel using 10 ft dishes.
+In 1931, an Anglo-French consortium headed by Andre C. Clavier demonstrated an experimental microwave relay link across the English Channel using 10 ft dishes.
 Telephony, telegraph, and facsimile data was transmitted over the bidirectional 1.7 GHz beams 40 mi between Dover, UK, and Calais, France.
 The radiated power, produced by a miniature Barkhausen–Kurz tube located at the dish's focus, was one-half watt.
 A 1933 military microwave link between airports at St. Inglevert, France, and Lympne, UK, a distance of 56 km, was followed in 1935 by a 300 MHz telecommunication link, the first commercial microwave relay system.

 The development of radar during World War II provided much of the microwave technology which made practical microwave communication links possible, particularly the klystron oscillator and techniques of designing parabolic antennas.
 Though not commonly known, the British Army used the Wireless Set Number 10 in this role during World War II.
+The need for radio relay did not really begin until the 1940s exploitation of microwaves, which traveled by line of sight and so were limited to a propagation distance of about 40 mi by the visual horizon.

 After the war, telephone companies used this technology to build large microwave radio relay networks to carry long-distance telephone calls.
-During the 1950s a unit of the US telephone carrier, AT&T Long Lines, built a transcontinental system of microwave relay links across the US that grew to carry the majority of US long distance telephone traffic, as well as television network signals.
+During the 1950s a unit of the US telephone carrier, AT&T Long Lines, built a transcontinental system of microwave relay links across the US which grew to carry the majority of US long distance telephone traffic, as well as television network signals.
 The main motivation in 1946 to use microwave radio instead of cable was that a large capacity could be installed quickly and at less cost.
 It was expected at that time that the annual operating costs for microwave radio would be greater than for cable.
-There were two main reasons that a large capacity had to be introduced suddenly: Pent up demand for long-distance telephone service, because of the hiatus during the war years, and the new medium of television, which needed more bandwidth than radio.
+There were two main reasons that a large capacity had to be introduced suddenly: Pent-up demand for long-distance telephone service, because of the hiatus during the war years, and the new medium of television, which needed more bandwidth than radio.
 The prototype was called TDX and was tested with a connection between New York City and Murray Hill, the location of Bell Laboratories in 1946.
 The TDX system was set up between New York and Boston in 1947.
 The TDX was upgraded to the TD2 system, which used [the Morton tube, 416B and later 416C, manufactured by Western Electric] in the transmitters, and then later to TD3 that used solid-state electronics.